FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

      - When I fill the "textfield" field with "This is a test post"
      - Then I tap the "Post" button
      - Then I should see the "HomeFeed" screen

+**Note:** The tests above only succeed when no user is logged in and the test account is not enrolled yet as a participant at the conference used for the test.
+In fact, if the app is launched directly in the JoinAnEvent screen (and not in the Login one), it will not allow a user to insert a code of a conference in which he is already a participant, which would determine the failure of the test.

 The results of the tests were the following: